 By LAY HSUAN, LIM and SIAW MEI LI

-The gig economy is gaining global traction as rising access to Internet and cloud technology blurs geographical and demographical boundaries.
+The gig economy has been gaining global traction as rising access to Internet and cloud technology blurs geographical and demographical boundaries.

 In the future of work, young talents look for flexibility and total control of their professional lives.